 You’ll need to weigh these factors against the costs of the various plans you check out in order to make an informed decision.
 The essential question with health insurance is, would you rather pay more now or more later?
 You’ll have to balance your premiums and copays now against the need to pay more later if you fall sick.

 If you have between two and 50 full-time employees (or the equivalent, based on hours worked), then offering business health insurance isn’t required by law.
 But it’s generally a pretty good idea.

 There are four main ways you can explore your small business health insurance options if you have employees:

 If you already know which insurance companies and plans suit you best, then you can contact those providers directly.
-Some insurance companies only work through brokers, but others work directly with business owners.
+Some insurance companies only work through brokers, but others, like Aetna or UnitedHealthCare, work directly with business owners.
 And if you’re lucky to find one that will, you might be able to get better rates since you’re going right to the source.
 They’ll have online applications, package descriptions, customer service lines, and reviews for you to deep dive into.

 Make sure to use consumer review sites like Consumer Affairs and the National Committee for Quality Assurance (NCQA) to find insurance companies you’re eligible for and sort them by testimonials, benefits, and location.
 Take a look at J.D.
 Power’s annual regional survey of the highest-rated health insurance companies by state and region, as well as the NCQA’s report.

 While contacting insurers directly gives you all (or most) of the decision-making power, it can get very overwhelming very quickly.
 If you choose this path, make sure you understand all your options and pick the plan that truly suits you best!

 There are plenty of compelling reasons to work with a licensed insurance broker when you’re looking for health insurance—namely, the time and effort you’ll save you and your business by working with one.